opendistro/for-elasticsearch-docs/docs/async/index.md

 # Asynchronous Search

-Searching large volumes of data can take a long time, especially if it’s across warm nodes or multiple remote clusters.
+Searching large volumes of data can take a long time, especially if you're searching across warm nodes or multiple remote clusters.

-Asynchronous search lets you run search requests that execute in the background.
+Asynchronous search lets you run search requests that run in the background.
 You can monitor the progress of these searches and get back partial results as they become available.
-After the search completes, you can save the results to examine at a later time.
+After the search finishes, you can save the results to examine at a later time.

 Asynchronous search requires Elasticsearch 7.10.2 or higher.